See the Player guide, which explains the objective, and how to control the game.

 The Sentinel is an overview of the original gameplay and its history.

 No plans for MacOS or Linux are planned.
 However, Zenith runs on the Wine emulator for Linux, albeit with a few problems viewing hints and energy count.
 Zenith uses OpenGL and OpenAL, so there is potential for re-writing for other operating systems, but this will not be considered until the game is mature.

 Zenith uses a procedural algorithm to generate landscapes from a single number.
 Zenith uses different algorithms than the original Sentinel game, to generate a wider variety of landscapes.

-Not telling! ...much.
+I might, or might not, develop this further, as a web app.
 Zenith could do with a better campaign mode, where the progression more closely resembles The Sentinel.
-Sounds will be improved, textures will be introduced if they improve the experience, and some alternative game variations are planned.
+I'd create better sounds, and perhaps use textures and other graphics if they improve the experience.
+I've also designed some game variations.

-The project might be resumed later in the year.
-In the meantime, I do not plan to release source code (see FAQ 5).
+The project might be resumed in future.
+Until then, I don't plan to release source code.